 In mathematics, Statistics deals with the study of research and surveys on the numerical data.
 For taking surveys, we have to define the hypothesis.
 Generally, there are two types of hypothesis.
-One is a null hypothesis and another is an alternate hypothesis.
+One is a null hypothesis, and another is an alternative hypothesis.

 Null Hypothesis Definition

 The null hypothesis is a kind of hypothesis which explains the population parameter whose purpose is to test the validity of the given experimental data.
-This hypothesis either rejected or not rejected based on the viability of the given population or sample.
+This hypothesis is either rejected or not rejected based on the viability of the given population or sample.
 In other words, the null hypothesis is a hypothesis in which the sample observations results from the chance.
 It is said to be a statement in which the surveyors wants to examine the data.
 It is denoted by H0.

 Null Hypothesis Principle